zrxbeijing/NewsTrader/README.md

 If the news article data is not available, an alternative way is to scrape down news articles from websites in a polite and gentle way, via fast scraping methods such as
 _scrapy_, _goose_ and _newsplease_.
-We try to build a simple scrapy framework to get historical or live news from major news websites in a gentle manner(NewsTrader.newsfeed.downloader).
+We try to build a simple scrapy framework to get historical or live news from major news websites in a gentle manner.
 Besides scraping down html pages, another major challenge is to parse html pages from various sources in a structured way.
 Thanks to the comprehensive extractor module of the wonderfull package _newsplease_, we can extract useful news information such as news title, news main text and news publish date in a relatively efficient way.